Xcatolin/Xcatolin/README.md

 I'm a 23yo guy who's passionate about Offensive Security.

-I currently work as a Security Consultant, i like to play CTF's and do some researches.
-I also write some articles and create some content at [Inja Security](https://injasec.blogspot.com/).
+I'm a 23 years old brazilian guy who's passionate about Offensive Security.
+Currently working as a consultant, doing mostly Penetration Tests for different companies worldwide.
+I also post some stuff at [Inja Security](https://injasec.blogspot.com/).

 You can contact me on: